BlackBerry calls out between two worlds: Microsoft, Dynamics sandboxes walk with me

 Frank Cotter, SVP for Enterprise at BlackBerry, said the approach to the security of Good and BlackBerry – once bitter rivals but now under the same roof – heralded from different directions.

-"BlackBerry came from a [BlackBerry Enterprise Sever] heritage, from a corporate liable point of view, while Good came more from a BYOD world."
+"BlackBerry came from a [BlackBerry Enterprise Server] heritage, from a corporate liable point of view, while Good came more from a BYOD world," Cotter said.

-The difficult part, Cotter said, was that Microsoft apps are "multi-persona...
+The difficult part, Cotter told us, was that Microsoft apps are "multi-persona...
 I can sign in as Frank Cotter on my Gmail account, or my work account.
 Depending on which ID I use to sign in dictates how apps behave."

 This raises some far-from-trivial security issues the team had to surmount.

-"Bridge uses both Microsoft and Blackberry SDKs, and we've filed patents on how we do that"
+"Bridge uses both Microsoft and BlackBerry SDKs, and we've filed patents on how we do that," Cotter told us.

 BlackBerry said the inter-container feature will cost money but can't say how much. ®